 Company formation in Hong Kong

-Opening a company in Hong Kong is a process that differs slightly according to the chosen business structure, however, it is useful to keep in mind that investors need to open a bank account in Hong Kong that will be used for the chosen structure, even if it is a sole trader (in which case the assets of the business are the same as the individual’s).
+Opening a company in Hong Kong is a process that differs slightly according to the chosen business structure, however, it is useful to keep in mind that opening a business bank account in Hong Kong is mandatory and it will be used for the chosen structure, even if it is a sole trader (in which case the assets of the business are the same as the individual’s).

 Below, we briefly highlight the main types of business forms available for incorporation: